Kochi Refineries

 Kochi Refinery Limited (KRL) is a crude oil refinery in the city of Kochi in Kerala, India.
 It is the largest public sector refinery in India with a production capacity of 15.5 million tonnes per year.
 Formerly known as Cochin Refineries Limited and later renamed as Kochi Refineries Limited, it was acquired by Bharat Petroleum Corporation Limited in the year 2006.
 The refinery is situated at Ambalamugal, around 12 km (7.5 mi) east of the city centre.

 History

 Kochi Refinery started when Government of India, Phillips Petroleum Company of USA and Duncan Brothers & Company Limited of Calcutta signed an agreement for the construction of a petroleum refinery in south India, in Kochi, Kerala.

-The company was formally registered, as Cochin Refineries Ltd (CRL), on 6 September 1963 at Ernakulam.
+The company was formally registered, as Cochin Refineries Ltd (CRL), on 6 September 1963 at Kochi.
 Phillips Petroleum International Corporation was the prime contractors for the construction of the refinery.
 Construction work started in March 1964 and the first unit came on stream just after 29 months in September 1966.
 The Prime Minister of India Ms.Indira Gandhi inaugurated it on 23 September 1966.